v-iashin/video_features/README.md

 The [ResNet-50](https://arxiv.org/abs/1512.03385) features are extracted frame-wise for a provided video.
 The ResNet-50 is pre-trained on the 1k ImageNet dataset.
 We extract features from the pre-classification layer.
 The implementation is based on the [torchvision models](https://pytorch.org/docs/1.6.0/torchvision/models.html#classification).
 The extracted features are going to be of size `num_frames x 2048`.
 We additionally output timesteps in ms for each feature and fps of the video.
 We use the standard set of augmentations.

-Please note, the features are extracted for each frame in the video at the _original_ fps.
-Create an issue if you would be interested in having such functionality.
-A workaround is to, first, reencode videos with `ffmpeg` to the desired fps and then extract the features using this repo.

-Also note, the `--keep_tmp_files` is not supported for these features as `opencv` is used to iterate over a video.
-Fortunately, implementation of such requires adding one line of code – let me know if you would like some guidance on this.

 ### Set up the Environment for ResNet-50
 Setup `conda` environment.
 Requirements are in file `conda_env_torch_zoo.yml`
 ```bash